rongyang610/GreenHood/README.md

 Issue: Navbar mid-nav when put flex-start it would cover my logo.
 Solution: To fix this issue I gave my logo class a margin-right of 70px to get the right positions.

+Issue: Couldn't allow user to log in as user or email.
+It would only take email or only accept username.
+Solution: Created a find_by_credentials_email.
+Then in sessions_controller i allowed the variable to = username or email

+Issue: I wanted the database to store the username and email as the way they typed it.
+Solution: Added a sql command ".where('lower(email) = ?', email.downcase).first".
+This avoided making 2 columns in the database

+Issue: When Account is clicked,focus, active.
+Modal box is shown by swapping out css.
+Solution: Created a state that had showAcc point to false.
+If the state of showAcc is false the class will display none otherwise it will just be an empty string.
+Then added a div nested within the tenary which had a class Modal.